spritz-group/QRFuzz/fuzzqr/QRCodeGenerator/README.md

-## Fake Green Pass Generator
+# QR Code Generator

-This program aims to generate or visualize QR codes with malicious payloads.
+This program generates and shows QR codes with malicious payloads.
-The payloads are generated from dictionaries inside the `words/` folder of this project.

 ## Usage